Psychology Major (B.A.)

 or PSYC 799 | Senior Honors Thesis | |

-Note: Most offerings have one or more prerequisite courses.
-Students (with the help of their advisor) are expected to select breadth courses that will later enable them to select depth courses appropriate to their interests and career goals.
+Note: Many courses have one or more prerequisites.
+Students (with advisor assistance) are expected to select breadth courses that will later enable them to select depth courses appropriate to their interests and career goals.

 Capstone